gemgeek/airbnb-clone-project/README.md

 - Each **Booking** is linked to exactly one **Payment** (1-to-1).

+# ✨ Feature Breakdown

+The AirBnB Clone project will include several core features that replicate the functionality of the Airbnb platform.
+Each feature contributes to delivering a complete user experience.

+### 1. User Management
+Allows users to create accounts, log in, and manage their profiles.
+This feature ensures secure authentication and supports both guests (renters) and hosts (property owners).

+### 2. Property Management
+Hosts can add, update, and remove property listings.
+This feature provides detailed property information such as descriptions, amenities, pricing, and availability.

+### 3. Booking System
+Enables guests to search for properties, view availability, and make reservations.
+This feature manages check-in and check-out dates, booking status, and prevents scheduling conflicts.

+### 4. Review System
+Guests can leave reviews and ratings for properties they’ve stayed at.
+This builds trust in the platform and helps future guests make informed decisions.

+### 5. Payment Integration
+Supports secure payment processing for bookings.
+This feature ensures that hosts are paid and guests are charged accurately, with support for multiple payment methods.

+### 6. Search and Filtering
+Allows users to search for properties by location, price, dates, and other filters.
+This feature improves usability by helping guests quickly find the most relevant listings.

+### 7. Admin Dashboard (optional extension)
+Provides administrators with tools to monitor activity, manage users, and ensure the platform is running smoothly.

 ---
 🚀 *This project is part of the ProDev Full-Stack Development course.*